Scanning I John 4:2,3 in a new version will show how their wording fits precisely into the New Age One World Religion.

 A very important example of White's inability to decipher English syntax occurs in Philippians 2:5-6.
 This verse presents Jesus Christ and his deity and equal standing as part of the Trinity.
 The NIV and some editions of the NKJV deny his deity in the following phrase:

-who...did not consider equality who...thought it not robbery to be
+------------------------------------------------------------------ NIV KJV ------------------------------------------------------------------ who...did not consider equality who...thought it not robbery to be with God something to be grasped equal with God: ------------------------------------------------------------------

 Evidently the NKJV received so much criticism for rendering this as the NIV does, it changed in recent printings to the KJV reading.
 In the KJV the 'NOT' modifies the word 'robbery'; in the NIV (and some NKJV), the 'NOT' modifies 'equality'.